laptop keyboard Computers & Technology

 Safe Computer Disposal - See Disposal of Electronic Devices, above.

-Security: How To Recognize, Remove, and Avoid Malware - Advice on how to recognize, remove, and avoid malware (2021, Federal Trade Commission).
-Viruses, Malware, or Spyware: What's More Dangerous? explains different types of security risks (2021, PC Magazine).
-See also Online Privacy and Security, Stay Safe Online, and Cybersecurity & Infrastructure Security Agency (CISA) Tips & Alerts, above, and Wireless Connections, below.
-How to Avoid Scareware outlines how you can avoid being duped by scareware, which masquerades as real security protection and then tricks you into paying to clean up infections it pretends to detect (2021, PC Magazine).
+Security: How To Protect Against, Detect, and Remove Malware - Advice on how to protect yourself & your devices from malware (2024, Federal Trade Commission).
+If your phone's been acting up, How to Figure Out If Your Phone Has Malware NEW! explains how to check if malware is to blame, and what to do if it is (2024, PC Magazine).
+See also Online Privacy and Security & Stay Safe Online, above, and Wireless Connections, below.
+What is Scareware and how to protect yourself NEW! outlines how you can avoid being duped by scareware, which tricks users into believing their device is infected, prompting them to download malicious software or visit fake websites (2025, MalwareBytes).
 Trend Micro's Security Glossary defines dozens of terms specifically related to online security, such as ActiveX, boot sector virus, and Worm.
 Trend Micro also offers a Threat Encyclopedia with the latest info on specific types of malware (trojans, ransomware, etc.), spam, & vulnerabilities/security patch releases.

 Security Breaches - See Data Breaches, above.